Circuit-Breaker-Hackathon/zkCert/zkcert-circuits/README.md

 [proof-of-twitter/packages/circuits/components/twitter_reset_regex.circom](components/twitter_reset_regex.circom)
 [proof-of-twitter/packages/circuits/components/twitter_reset.json](components/twitter_reset.json)

+NOTE: The name "Twitter" remains unchanged but should be ZkCert.

 The output from the tool (at tool.zkregex.com) replaces the forked (then ideally renamed) Twitter regex Circom and JSON used to specify to the api library what string to match and which parts to parse out and make public: AUTH or POST, and the hex code representing a password or comment hash.